staycruzin/national-parks-explorer/README.md

 # National Parks Explorer
 Helps users obtain detailed information about each of the U.S. National Parks, which includes a description, URL, campgrounds, hiking trails, typical weather, and current weather using the NPS.gov, HikingProject.com, and Weatherbit.io API's.

+## User Stories
+### Must Have:
+- As an explorer, I want to view a list of all the National Parks in the United States so I can see how many there are and where they are located.
+- As an explorer, I want to be able to view detailed information about each National Park so I can make an informed decision about whether or not to visit.
+- As an explorer, I want to be able to navigate to the NPS.gov webpage for each National Park so I can explore each park further.
+- As an explorer with a disability, I want to be able to have an accessible experience so I can take full advantage of all features and functions.
+### Should Have:
+- As an explorer, I want to learn about the available camping options in each National Park so I can figure out my sleeping accomodations.
+- As an explorer, I want to learn about the hiking trails in each National Park so I can plan out which hikes to do when I visit.
+- As an explorer, I want to be able to view typical weather conditions and current weather conditions for each National Park so I be prepared if I decide to visit.
+### Could Have:
+- As an explorer, I want to see a picture of each National Park so I can get a visual preview of what each one looks like.
+- As an explorer, I want to be notified of any alerts that may effect my visit to each of these parks so I can be prepared.

 ## Site Map & User Flows
 ![Site Map and User Flows Diagram](https://i.imgur.com/kBzUAKO.png)